 Herbs have been used medicinally all over the world for thousands of years.
 Over the past few decades, scientists have been trying to catch up with what ancient healers knew centuries ago.
 And a lot of the research that has been done on the above herbs has shown them to be both extremely safe and highly effective for many people.

-To learn more about these herbs and lots of other nootropics, sign up for the Nootropics Zone newsletter.
-You'll get the free PDF The Ultimate Nootropics Quick Reference Guide.
+To learn more about nootropics, sign up for the Nootropics Zone newsletter.
+You'll get the free gift, The Ultimate Nootropics Quick Reference Guide.